 No matter which video ad format you choose, here are ten tips to maximize their effectiveness.

-Instagram users quickly scroll through their feeds, so brands need to make video ads that compel users to stop.
+Instagram users quickly scroll through their feeds, so whether it’s a regular Instagram video ad or an Instagram story ad, brands need to make video ads that compel users to stop.

 Per Natasha Courtenay-Smith, CEO of digital marketing firm Bolt Digital, this means incorporating movement in the first three seconds.